juxor/afaq/markdown/secD8.md

 closely linked to the expanding military sector.
 The major innovation in the 1950s was electronics . . . [which] increased its output 15 percent per year.
-It was of critical importance in workplace automation, with the federal government providing the bulk of the research and development (R&amp;D;) dollars for military-orientated purposes.
-Infrared instrumentation, pressure and temperature measuring equipment, medical electronics, and thermoelectric energy conversion all benefited from military R&amp;D.; By the 1960s indirect and direct military demand accounted for as much as 70 percent of the total output of the electronics industry.
+It was of critical importance in workplace automation, with the federal government providing the bulk of the research and development (R&amp;D) dollars for military-orientated purposes.
+Infrared instrumentation, pressure and temperature measuring equipment, medical electronics, and thermoelectric energy conversion all benefited from military R&amp;D. By the 1960s indirect and direct military demand accounted for as much as 70 percent of the total output of the electronics industry.
 Feedbacks also developed between electronics and aircraft, the second growth industry of the 1950s.
 By 1960 . .